 - Select material showing the symptoms you are concerned about.
 Send several samples showing various stages of disease, especially early symptoms.
 If possible, also send a sample of a healthy plant.

 - Fleshy specimens such as mushrooms, fruit, or potatoes should be as firm as possible and show early and intermediate stages of symptom development.
-Wrap specimens separately in paper towels or newspaper.
+Wrap specimens separately in dry paper towels or newspaper.
 Do not put in plastic.
 Pack with sufficient padding to avoid crushing.

 Packing diseased specimens for shipping